MarkD833/RCBUS-68xxx/README.md

 The board provides 2 serial ports, 8 digital outputs, 6 digital inputs and four 16-bit timers.

+The board has some spare open collector outputs which I've used in an attempt to create a very simple bit-banged I2C port.

 ## Serial Maths Board
 This board provides 2 serial ports using an SCC68692 DUART and an MC68881 (or MC68882) maths co-processor board configured as a peripheral device to the MC68000 processor.